1️⃣ Where to test bots

 👀 Step 1: Find the record

-• In the ticket that meets the processing conditions, you will see the "Emailbot" section.
+For tickets that meet the processing conditions, you will see the "Emailbot" section.

-• Emailbot feedback = choose OK (correct) or NOK (incorrect)
+Emailbot feedback - Select OK (correct) or NOK (incorrect)

-• Feedback = describe what was wrong and how it should be correct
+Feedback - Describe what was wrong and how it should be corrected

 ✅ Step 2: Evaluate the answer

-💬 Step 3: Write a comment (if NOK or OK – marked)
+💬 Step 3: Write a comment (for NOK or OK – marked)

-• In the "Feedback" field, write what was wrong and how it should be correct.
+In the "Feedback" field, write what was wrong and how it should be corrected.

 4️⃣ What to evaluate